VegaDeftwing/opinionatedeng/chapters/3-hardware.md

 > dmidecode is a tool for dumping a computer's DMI (some say SMBIOS) table contents in a human-readable format.
 This table contains a description of the system's hardwarecomponents, as well as other useful pieces of information such as serial numbers and BIOS revision.
 Thanks to this table, you can retrieve this information without having to probe for the actual hardware.
 While this is a good point in terms of report speed and safeness, this also makes the presented information possibly unreliable.

 we've already used this to get information about the system ram, but other things can be read as well.
-For example, going back to the pci slots from above running `sudo dmidecode --type 9` will tell you what physical slots corospond to what bus address among other information, for a full list of available types simply look at the dmidecode man page with `man dmidecode`.
+For example, going back to the pci slots from above running `sudo dmidecode --type 9` will tell you what physical slots correspond to what bus address among other information, for a full list of available types simply look at the dmidecode man page with `man dmidecode`.

 ### Chipset

+[TODO]

 lane division, other responsibilities, AMD!=AMD, etc